iTrauco/library-microservices-app/README.md

  A library microservices app built with NodeJS, Express, and MongoDB.

 ## Project Status
-Completed for use as 'Master' Microservice Template.
+Completed for use as a 'Master' Microservice Template.

 ### Purpose
 This repo was created as a 'redo' for several past attempts to learn the processes, workflows, and technical concepts central to microservice-based application architecture with NoSQL databases and the 'serverless' API framework.